manojkumardshenoy/mulder/Utils/EncodePointerLib/README.txt

 Note that the decorated name of "DecodePointer" is "_DecodePointer@4", so the symbol of the slot is NOT "__imp_DecodePointer."

-Apparently Visual C++ is smart enough to wipe out the DLL import after "_DecodePointer@4" has been defined explicitely!
+Apparently the linker is smart enough to wipe out the DLL import for "Foo" after "__imp__Foo" has been defined explicitely!

+The EncodePointer.lib consists of a single ASM file, which defines the required symbols to resolve our problem:

 In "EncodePointer.asm" both, __imp__DecodePointer@4 and __imp__EncodePointer@4, are redirected to a simple substitute function.

+Thus, if you link your binary against EncodePointer.lib, EncodePointer/DecodePointer won't be called from KERNL32.DLL anymore.

 Why it only works with the "static" CRT